Afrolumens Project home pageslavery

 JECAMIAH SMITH.

 Smith must have recovered Brit, but the man got away again on 13 March 1773.
-The slaveholder, Jacamiah Smith, placed the following runaway ad:
+The slaveholder, Jacamiah Smith, then placed the following runaway ad:

 THIRTY DOLLARS Reward.